crowmagnumb/crowmagnumb.net/README.md

 # crowmagnumb.net

+## Digital Ocean

+In DO I have the text record `_atproto.crowmagnumb.net` which I added so that BlueSky can verify my account against a valid domain.

 ## CalDAV/CardDAV

 Using `radicale.org`.
 Followed setup in `https://radicale.org/v3.html` but had to use `--break-system-packages` to get this to work.